b00f/b00f.github.io/_posts/2020-05-07-rust_future _explained.markdown

 date:   2020-05-07 00:27:03 +0800
 categories: rust
 ---
 Imaging we are going to write an application for a call center to answer some emails and phone calls daily.
-For sake of simplicity we only answer 5 emails and phone calls daily.
+For the sake of simplicity, we answer 5 emails and phone calls daily.
 Let’s start.

 <h3>Using threads</h3>

-To run our call center we can hire two persons to answer the phones and responding the email **parallelly**.
-In this case our call center application would be something like this:
+To run our call center we can hire two people to answer the phones and respond the email **in parallel**.
+In this case our call center application would look something like this:

 {% highlight rust %}
 use std::{thread, time::Duration};